UCF: Uncovering Common Features for Generalizable Deepfake Detection: Experiments

 \subsection{Settings}

 \paragraph{Datasets.} To evaluate the generalization ability of the proposed framework, our experiments are conducted on four large-scale benchmark databases: FaceForensics++ (FF++)~\cite{rossler2019faceforensics++}, DeepfakeDetection (DFD)~\cite{dfd}, Deepfake Detection Challenge (DFDC)~\cite{dfdc}, and CelebDF~\cite{li2019celeb}.
-FF++~\cite{rossler2019faceforensics++} is a large-scale database composed of more than 1.8 million forged images from 1000 pristine videos.
+FF++~\cite{rossler2019faceforensics++} is a large-scale database comprising more than 1.8 million forged images from 1000 pristine videos.
 Forged images are generated by four face manipulation algorithms using the same set of pristine videos, \textit{i.e.,} DeepFakes (DF)~\cite{deepfake}, Face2Face (F2F)~\cite{thies2016face2face}, FaceSwap (FS)~\cite{faceswap}, and NeuralTexture (NT)~\cite{thies2019deferred}.
 To evaluate the generalization ability of our framework, we follow prior research works~\cite{li2020face,chen2022self} and conduct experiments on three widely used face-manipulated datasets, \textit{i.e.,} DFDC~\cite{dfdc}, CelebDF~\cite{li2019celeb}, and DFD~\cite{dfd}.
 Note that there are three versions of FF++ in terms of compression level, \textit{i.e.,} raw, lightly compressed (HQ), and heavily compressed (LQ).
 Since realistic forgeries often have a limited quality, the HQ and LQ versions are used in experiments.
-By default, the HQ version is adopted, in line with other works~\cite{li2020face,chen2022self}.
-If there is any deviation from this default, it will be explicitly stated.
+Following previous works~\cite{li2020face,chen2022self}, \textbf{the HQ version of FF++ is adopted by default.} If any deviation from this default, it will be explicitly stated.

 \paragraph{Implementation.} We use a modified version of Xception~\cite{rossler2019faceforensics++} as the backbone network, with model parameters initialized by pre-training on ImageNet.
 Face extraction and alignment are performed using DLIB~\cite{sagonas2016300}.
 Following previous works~\cite{chen2022self}, the aligned faces are resized to $256\times 256$ for both the training and testing.
 We use the Adam~\cite{kingma2014adam} for optimization with the learning rate of 0.0002, and the batch size is fixed as 32.
 In the overall loss function in Eq.~(\ref{overall_loss}), we set $\lambda_{1}$ to $\lambda_{3}$ as 0.1, 0.3, 0.05 empirically.
 The margin $\alpha$ in Eq.~(\ref{con-loss}) is set to 3.
 We also apply some widely used data augmentations, \textit{i.e.,} image compression, horizontal flip, and random brightness contrast.